MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 1. Paste the following code in a new cell.
 Press the **SHIFT + ENTER** keys to run the code in this block.

+   > [!NOTE]
+   > To work with the latest MAG dataset schema, instead of the code block below, you could use code in samples/CreatePySparkFunctions.py in the MAG dataset.

    ```python
    def getAffiliationsDataFrame(dir):
      path = 'mag/Affiliations.txt'